leestott/python3-BerkeleyDataScience/Readme.md

 # Berkeley DataScience

-This repository contains a container build for Berkeley DataScience Libary and Otter Grader.
+This repository contains a container build for Berkeley DataScience Library and Otter Grader.
 This VScode container can be utilised to teach the concepts of DataScience, and the DataScience Python Library.

 ## Before You Start